Enabling Validation for Robust Few-Shot Recognition: Validation-Enabled Few-Shot Finetuning

 \subsection{Problem Formulation}

-A pre-trained VLM consists of a text encoder $g(\cdot)$ and a visual encoder $f(\cdot)$.
-To adapt the VLM for a downstream $K$-way classification task, we are provided with a small labeled dataset $\mathcal{D} = \{(\I_i, y_i)\}_{i=1}^n$, where $\I_i$ is the $i^{th}$ training image and $y_i\in \{1, \cdots, K\}$ is its label.
-Following the few-shot learning literature~\cite{liu2025few, clap24}, we adopt the ``$m$-shot'' setting, where each class has $m$ training examples (thus $n=m*K$).
-For recognition, the VLM requires textual prompts; each label $y_i$ can be mapped to a textual description as prompt $T_i$.
-For instance, for $y_i$ representing the class {\tt dog}, the corresponding textual prompt $T_i$ can be ``a photo of \texttt{dog}''.
-We denote the image and text embedding features as $\x_i=f(\I_i)$ and $\t_i=g(T_i)$, respectively.
-In practice, open-source VLMs are pretrained on publicly available datasets, which allow methods to leverage this data to improve the generalization of the adapted models~\cite{liu2025few}.
+In a realistic scenario, we have a downstream task to solve and an open-source VLM and open data for leverage~\cite{liu2025few}.
+The downstream task is defined as $K$-way classification.
+It provides only a small set of labeled data, denoted as $\mathcal{D} = \{(\I_i, y_i)\}_{i=1}^n$, where $\I_i$ and $y_i\in \{1, \cdots, K\}$ are the $i^{th}$ image and its label, respectively.
+Each class has $m$ labeled examples, i.e., the so-called ``$m$-shot'' setting and $n=m*K$.
+The VLM consists of a visual encoder $V(\cdot)$ and a text encoder $T(\cdot)$.
+We denote the image and text embedding features as $\x_i=V(\I_i)$ and ${\bf t}_i=T(y_i)$, respectively.
+FSR methods can adapt the VLM to the task-specific data in $\mathcal{D}$.
+They can also exploit the open data to facilitate few-shot learning.
+Importantly, there does not exist a validation set of task-specific data~\cite{clap24, liu2025few}.

-{\bf Evaluation protocol.} We evaluate adaptation methods using an ID and OOD test sets.
-The ID test images follow the same distribution of the task-specific training data (i.e., both are sampled from the same benchmark dataset).
-All the ID and OOD test sets share the same label space.
-Note that OOD test data is not accessible during VLM adaptation, therefore, following~\cite{kumar2022finetuning, goyal2023finetune}, we rely on the ID validation set for tuning hyperparameters and selecting the checkpoint, which produces the highest top-1 accuracy on this validation set.
-We run the selected checkpoint on more OOD test sets and report its top-1 accuracies.
+{\bf Evaluation Protocol.} We evaluate FSR methods on ID and OOD test sets.
+The ID test images follow the same distribution of the task-specific training data (i.e., both are sampled from the same dataset).
+The OOD test images have distribution shifts but still capture the same classes as the training data. \cref{fig:imagenet_examples} displays some ID and OOD images.